Southern Baptist Leader Paige Patterson Allegedly Told Woman It Was ‘Good’ She Was Raped

 “I am told he said it was a ‘good thing’ my client had been raped and that her future husband wouldn’t care if she was a virgin or not.
 He threatened to sic lawyers on her (mother) for questioning his leadership at the school when she asked why the assailant was allowed on campus,” Cochran said.

-The lawyer further claimed that Petterson later added insult to injury, sending out an email describing the victim’s mother as “nuts.”
+The lawyer further claimed that Patterson later added insult to injury, sending out an email describing the victim’s mother as “nuts.”
 During a meeting with the victim’s family members, the lawyer stated that Patterson “belittled” his client’s mother for being divorced.
 He also “required” the victim’s family to “raise their hands if they wished to speak.”
-Cochran noted, however, that no charges have been filed as of date, since his client fears for her life.
+Cochran noted, however, that no charges have been filed as of late, since his client fears for her life.

 Ultimately, Cochran noted that following the assault and Patterson’s handling of the situation, the woman opted to withdraw from Southwestern Baptist Theological Seminary.